 - Increasing the operational readiness levels: an Exploitation and impact team aims to accelerate the uptake and implementation of insights from the project by professionals and students by an online learning environment and organization of Learning Communities.

-Expected impact: 30% energy reduction in 2030 on average in the three industry sectors (paper, agrofood and specialty chemicals): >3,0 Mton CO2 reduction in 2030 when implemented by all.
+Expected impact: 30% energy reduction in 2030 on average in the 3 industry sectors (paper, agrofood and specialty chemicals): >3,0 Mton CO2 reduction in 2030 when implemented by all.
 THIO aims to have the following impact on the technical development:

-- Efficient dewatering and drying using high solids technologies that result in 10% less water to be evaporated/dried and subsequent energy reduction.
+- Efficient dewatering and drying using high solids technologies that result in 10% less water to be evaporated/dried and subsequent energy reduction

-- Combined heat integration and drying innovations concepts that result in 50% less fossil fuel consumption for drying.
+- Combined heat integration and drying innovations concepts that result in 50% less fossil fuel consumption for drying

-- Smart manufacturing solutions that result in 10% energy savings due to improved process control.
+- Smart manufacturing solutions that result in 10% energy savings due to improved process control